Dr Farhaan Wali

 Research

-I am preparing my fifth monograph, Contesting Political Islam (Palgrave Macmillan, forthcoming).
-In this book, I investigate the debates that stimulate disagreements among Islamist groups, identifying the critical differences between Islamists in the UK.
-This will help better understand Islamist groups and activists' distinct modes of thinking and methodological divergences.
-The book draws on narratives from the members of the UK branch of Hizb ut-Tahrir, generating insight into the different debates and conflicts the group has had with other Islamists.
+I am currently working on my fifth monograph, Contesting Political Islam (Palgrave Macmillan, 2025), which explores the ideological and methodological disagreements among Islamist groups, with a particular focus on the UK.
+This book examines the critical differences in how various Islamist movements and activists conceptualise and engage with political Islam.
+Drawing on firsthand narratives from members of the UK branch of Hizb ut-Tahrir, it provides insight into the group’s internal debates and its conflicts with other Islamist factions.

-I recently published my fourth monograph, Hizb ut-Tahrir in Britain: The Rise and Fall of an Islamist Group (Palgrave Macmillan, 2024).
-In this book, I comprehensively examined the political, social, cultural, and interpersonal causes of how Hizb ut-Tahrir in the UK ascended to prominence and why it rapidly declined.
+My fourth monograph, Hizb ut-Tahrir in Britain: The Rise and Fall of an Islamist Group (Palgrave Macmillan, 2024), offers a comprehensive analysis of the political, social, cultural, and interpersonal factors that contributed to the group's rapid ascent and subsequent decline in the UK.

 Teaching and Supervision

-I am willing to supervise PhD projects in Islamic Studies and Modern Islam, particularly on radicalisation and de-radicalisation, Islamism, Muslim identity and community.
+I welcome PhD projects in Sociology, Islamic Studies, and Modern Islam, particularly those focused on radicalisation and de-radicalisation, Islamism, Muslim identity, and community formation.

 Contact Info